juhp/fbrnch/README.md

 A tool to help Fedora Packagers build package branches and add new packages.

-Fedora developers use a lot of time building packages across releases and workflow for adding new packages, etc. The motivation for fbrnch is to help to (semi-)automate common workflows to save time and effort.
+Fedora developers use a lot of time building packages across releases and workflow for adding new packages, etc. fbrnch was made to help (semi-)automate common workflows to save time and effort.

 fbrnch is distributed under the GPL license version 2 or later.